UltraCart/rest_api_v2_sdk_ruby/docs/WebhookApi.md

   #config.api_key_prefix['x-ultracart-simple-key'] = 'Bearer'
 end

-api_instance = ultracart_client::WebhookApi.new
+api_instance = UltracartClient::WebhookApi.new

-webhook = ultracart_client::Webhook.new # Webhook | Webhook to create
+webhook = UltracartClient::Webhook.new # Webhook | Webhook to create

 opts = {
   _placeholders: true # BOOLEAN | Whether or not placeholder values should be returned in the result.
 Useful for UIs that consume this REST API.